David Uosikkinen: Career in technology

 In 1999, Uosikkinen was asked to join a group of technology experts and music aficionados who created an online music portal, MP3.com, which subsequently changed the music industry's distribution and consumer listening habits.

 In 2005, Uosikkinen took a position at another technology company, MP3tunes, a Music Service Provider (MSP) and originator of Oboe, a system that allowed unlimited online storage for users.
 In 2006, he went on to manage content for VMix, a site that featured music videos and other compositions by film makers in various genres.

 Currently, when not touring or recording with The Hooters, Uosikkinen works at 6StringMedia, a web development and marketing company.

 In January 2009, Uosikkinen launched Dave U Drums, an internet service where musicians send him an outline of a song, pay a recording fee, and Uosikkinen will deliver a finished drum track within 72 hours.

 Personal life

 Uosikkinen moved to California in 1991, initially to Los Angeles before moving to San Diego.
-He moved back to Philadelphia in 2009 where he resides with his wife, Dallyn Pavey.
-He has one son, Sam, who was born in 1990.
+He moved back to Philadelphia in 2009 where he resides with his wife.
+He has one son born in 1990.